Jest API and options

 });

-import { installSnap } from '@metamask/snaps-jest';
+import { installSnap } from "@metamask/snaps-jest";

-describe('MySnap', () => {
+describe("MySnap", () => {

-it('should do something', async () => {
+it("should render the home page", async () => {

 });